Skip to main content

 4

-I go through the collection shelf by shelf at your home.
+This is where the expertise helps most.
 For mining technical libraries, I can distinguish a significant New Mexico Bureau of Mines memoir from a standard circular, and identify which SME and AIME publications command premiums.
 For Apache history, I know every significant title and variant.
-For nature writing, I identify Abbey and Leopold first editions immediately.
-I separate as I go: high-value items, moderate-value items, donation material.
+For nature writing, I recognize Abbey and Leopold first editions on sight.
+Send photos of anything you're unsure about and I'll tell you what it is — high-value, moderate, or ordinary — before you decide what to do with it.

 5